Afsha0409/mini_project/README.md

 - **MongoDB Connection Issues**: Make sure the MongoDB URI is correct and that the IP address is whitelisted in MongoDB Atlas.
 - **Excel File Upload Issues**: Ensure the Excel sheet follows the required format for correct parsing.

----

-Let me know if you’d like additional customizations for the README!